Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Introduction

 \subsubsection{Classification}

-Another motivation was the question whether Hitchin's system exhaust the list of all reasonable Seiberg-Witten integrable systems.
-From the early discovery \cite{Donagi:1995cf} that the ${\CalN}=2^*$ theory with ${\Gg} = SU(N)$ is governed by the $SU(N)$ Hitchin system on a one-punctured torus (which is nothing but the elliptic Calogero-Moser system, as shown previously in \cite{Gorsky:1994dj}), proposals in \cite{Martinec:1996by}, and subsequent developments culminating in the introduction of the ``S-class'' theories \cite{Witten:1997sc, Gaiotto:2009we, Gaiotto:2009hg, Alday:2009aq} there was a lot of activity with experimental evidence suggesting that ${\CalN}=2$ theories can be described by some version of Hitchin's system.
-The underlying construction in these approaches is the compactification of the six dimensional superconformal $(0,2)$-theory on some Riemann surface embedded as a supersymmetric cycle in some ambient geometry, and it is believed that the global features of the embedding should play virtually no r\^ole in the effective gauge theory dynamics.
+Another motivation comes from the question whether Hitchin's system exhaust the list of all reasonable Seiberg--Witten integrable systems.
+From the early discovery~\cite{Donagi:1995cf} that the ${\CalN}=2^*$ theory with ${\Gg} = {\rm SU}(N)$ is governed by the ${\rm SU}(N)$ Hitchin system on a one-punctured torus (which is nothing but the elliptic Calogero--Moser system, as shown previously in~\cite{Gorsky:1994dj}), proposals in~\cite{Martinec:1996by}, and subsequent developments culminating in the introduction of the ``S-class'' theo\-ries~\cite{Alday:2009aq,Gaiotto:2009we,Gaiotto:2009hg,Witten:1997sc} there was a lot of activity with experimental evidence suggesting that ${\CalN}=2$ theories can be described by some version of Hitchin's system.
+The underlying construction in these approaches is the compactification of the six-dimensional superconformal $(0,2)$-theory on some Riemann surface embedded as a supersymmetric cycle in some ambient geometry, and it is believed that the global features of the embedding should play virtually no r\^ole in the effective gauge theory dynamics.

-Another way of engineering ${\CalN}=2$ theories, using string theory, is the so-called geometric engineering \cite{Katz:1996fh, Lerche:1996xu}, which is the study of the gravity-decoupled limit of the IIA compactification on a Calabi-Yau threefold, with the Calabi-Yau becoming effectively non-compact.
-A large class of models comes from toric Calabi-Yau's.
-One then employs the local mirror symmetry to generate curves with differentials, whose periods capture the special geometry of the ${\CalN}=2$ theory.
+Another way of engineering ${\CalN}=2$ theories, using string theory, is the so-called geometric engineering~\cite{Katz:1996fh, Lerche:1996xu}, which is the study of the gravity-decoupled limit of the IIA compactification on a Calabi--Yau threefold, with the Calabi--Yau becoming effectively non-compact.
+A large class of models comes from toric Calabi--Yau's.
+One then employs the local mirror symmetry to generate curves with differentials, whose periods capture the special geometry of the ${\CalN}=2$ theory.\looseness=-1